IntelliJ Platform Plugin SDK Help

 Coroutines Advantages

-The reason for coroutines being lightweight is the fact that they are not bound to OS native threads, as opposed to the JVM threads.
+The reason for coroutines being lightweight is the fact that they aren't bound to OS native threads, as opposed to the JVM threads.
 It enables much less memory consumption and cheaper context switching, which makes the platform and plugins more performant.
-For example, it's straightforward to run 100.000 coroutines on a standard computer, which is not possible with threads as it would cause OutOfMemoryError.
+For example, it is straightforward to run 100.000 coroutines on a standard computer, which is not possible with threads as it would cause OutOfMemoryError.

 Besides performance, there are more advantages of using coroutines: